 My Background and Approach

 Working from a developmental perspective I strive to meet you where you are, matching your needs while providing appropriate levels of support and challenge.
 Creating a safe and supportive environment is my goal in establishing a strong therapeutic relationship.
 I believe that change is an on-going process that happens when we explore alternatives and take on new roles.
 We’ll work together to help you build the tools needed to combat symptoms of stress, anxiety, depression, and interpersonal conflict.
 Narrative therapy, Gottman’s approach to relational work, and systemic perspectives heavily influence my work.
+I am currently working toward my EMDR Certification.

 I have been serving clients and students in the Hampton Roads, Virginia area since 2005.
 My practice focuses on creative approaches to counseling, emphasizing the importance of relationships and relationship patterns.
 I work with people who struggle with anxiety, systemic/family patterns, alternative relationship structures, LGBTQIA+, and multicultural issues.
 I hold a doctoral degree in Counselor Education and Supervision from The College of William and Mary and am a Licensed Professional Counselor in the state of Virginia.
 Additionally I have a B.A. in Psychology from Pittsburg State University (2004), M.Ed. in Marriage, Couples, and Family Counseling from The College of William and Mary (2004) and have been a university faculty member since 2012.